dbroadway/collaborative-stewardship/docs/Collaborative Stewardship.md

 Practically, this occurs through several interrelated pathways:

-**Mentorship Networks:** Every learner connects with multiple mentors, each sharing different skills and perspectives.
-This approach, proven effective in traditional societies and modern professional development, creates rich learning relationships that often last lifetimes.
+**Mentorship Networks:** Learning happens best through relationships.
+Think of how an experienced gardener might take a newcomer under their wing, sharing not just techniques but stories, wisdom, and love for the land.
+Each person in the community might have several such relationships - learning beekeeping from one neighbor, solar installation from another, storytelling from an elder.
+These bonds often grow into lifelong friendships.
 Research by Jean Lave on apprenticeship learning demonstrates how this model promotes both skill development and character formation.

 **Project-Based Learning:** Rather than artificial assignments, learners engage with real community needs and challenges.
 This approach, championed by educators like Seymour Papert, promotes deep understanding while developing practical problem-solving abilities.
 A student might progress from maintaining community solar installations to designing improvements, all while understanding the broader implications of energy systems.